PeacePeters/Heart-Failure-Prediction-using-AzureML/README.md

 1. Create an Azure ML workspace with a compute instance.
 2. Create an Azure ML compute cluster.
 3. Upload the Heart Failure prediction dataset to Azure ML Studio from this repository.
-4. Import the notebooks and scripts attached in this repository to the Notebooks section in Azure ML Studio or simply clone the repository.
+4. Import the notebooks and scripts attached in this repository to the Notebooks section in Azure ML Studio.
 5. All instructions to run the cells are detailed in the notebooks.

 ## Dataset